 Ranked in these QuestionsQuestion Ranking

-Users will be confronted with moral choices they need to make when on quests, these choices will effect parts of the game depending on what they choose, making for a realistic and immersive environment.
+Users will be confronted with moral choices during their quests.
+These choices can effect future parts of the game, which makes for a more realistic and immersive story.

 Con Building a working party may take several tries